Strasbourg Observers

 Strasbourg Observers is an academic blog published in English, which focuses on recent developments relating to the European Court of Human Rights (ECtHR).
 The blog was established by Eva Brems together with her Ph.D. researchers from Ghent University, Belgium, in April 2010.
-Since 2021, the blog is maintained by researchers based at the Human Rights Centre of Ghent University and at the Centre for Government and Law of Hasselt University.
+Since 2021, the blog has been maintained by researchers based at the Human Rights Centre of Ghent University and at the Centre for Government and Law of Hasselt University.
 Posts published in the blog have been cited several times in the separate opinions of the Court.